 What happens during a Reflexology session?

 Upon entering, we will kindly ask you to remove your shoes, jacket and socks.
-If this is your first consultation, we will invite you to a complimentary herbal foot soak while we go over a health intake to discuss your health history.
-All of it is confidential and it should last around 15 minutes.
-Afterwards, I will guide you to our comfortable reflexology chair.
-I will lean you back, and begin your foot reflexology session.
-I will only need your feet and your calves, so please be sure to wear loose clothing.
+If this is your first consultation, we will go over a health intake to discuss your health history.
+Afterwards, I will guide you to our comfortable heated massage table, and begin your foot reflexology session.
+I will only need your feet and your calves, so please be sure to wear loose fitting clothing.
 The session will be 1 hour long.
-I ask that we keep speaking to a minimum, as well as that you leave your cell phone outside the room or on silent mode, to enhance and preserve the overall session experience.
+I ask that we keep speaking to a minimum so that we can enhance and preserve the overall session experience.